eleda77/eleda77.github.io/docs/vocab_list.md

 **treadle** - a lever worked by the foot and imparting motion to a machine, or to operate (a machine) with a treadle

 **tregetour** - none who practised legerdemain or sleight of hand

+**trephine** - a hole saw used in surgery to remove a circle of tissue or bone

 **trews** - men's clothing for the legs and lower abdomen, a traditional form of tartan trousers from Scottish Highland dress